meandmichael8011/spotware-assistant/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

+# 4. Input your API keys
+Edit the .env file in the directory - you need to put in two API Keys in the corresponding fields (one for VoyageAI - you can find it on https://www.voyageai.com/), and the other - for OpenAI (you can find it on https://openai.com/api/).
+Input both keys and save the changes.
+If everything's correct, the app should be running.
+In case if the app does not respond for some reason, please go into the aprod.py file, incomment two 'os.environ' lines and put your keys in manually.

-# 4. Run the Streamlit app
+# 5. Run the Streamlit app
 streamlit run aprod.py

-# 5. As soon as you launch the app, please put in two API Keys in the corresponding fields (one for VoyageAI - you can find it on https://www.voyageai.com/), and the other - for OpenAI (you can find it on https://openai.com/api/).
-Input both keys into the fields and press 'Enter' on each of them (important!).

 ---